josiah14/lambdaline/README.md

 For multi-line prompts, the eventual goal is to eliminate segments of the prompt as the window shrinks in order of importance to the user (as specified via some sort of configuration step, or according to the defaults).

+#Future Support
-Future Support, in order of importance:
+*in order of importance:*
+- Bash
 - SVN support
 - Mercurial support
-- Bash
 - TMux status line
-- Vim Status line
+- Vim Status line *(will be implemented using timL - a Lisp that compiles to VimScript, due to the complications of interacting with Vim from outside languages like Haskell, even if they are supported for plugins, because, who wants to recompile their Vim installation for a plugin, really?)*
 - Bazaar support
 - CVS support